 When we get in the car, rain or shine, as long as traffic is moving, it is easy to allow ourselves to be distracted by the radio, our thoughts, or a conversation.
-And it is in that moment your progress through the rain may be halted by gliding into a guardrail.
+However, it is often in these moments that the conditions on the road change drastically.
 It is the dangers that we don’t anticipate, like hydroplaning that tend to be the most disastrous.

 Hydroplaning occurs when a sheet of water, at least 0.3 centimeters, comes between a vehicle’s tires and the road while traveling at high speeds of at least 50 miles per hour.